Andreas001/Cypto-Currency-Prediction-Using-Linear-Regression-and-Time-Series/README.md

 #### Graph

-This graph will show you a line graph.
+This graph will show you a line graph of the actual data.

 ![screenshot-table](https://raw.githubusercontent.com/Andreas001/Cypto-Currency-Prediction-Using-Linear-Regression-and-Time-Series/master/screenshots/Graph.png)

 #### Candlestick

-Since this is crypto currency so showing it with a candlestick would be optimal to show the complete data.
+Since this is crypto currency so showing it with a candlestick would be optimal to show the complete actual data.

 ![screenshot-table](https://raw.githubusercontent.com/Andreas001/Cypto-Currency-Prediction-Using-Linear-Regression-and-Time-Series/master/screenshots/Candlestick.png)